Kampong Glam – Singapore’s Trendy and Hipster Neighborhood

 A.R.C Coffee House at Sultan Gate

-A.R.C stands for Academic Roastery Cafe.
+A.R.C stands for Academy Roastery Cafe.
 The fascinating part about this place is walk to the corner and check the mural of the coffee story by Yip Yew Chong.
 The mural speaks of how one can get different variations of coffee in Singapore even today!
 Below is the first mural depicting modern coffee making.

 This mural shows the traditional style of tea making we get in Teh Tarik.